baseboxorg/jeffskinnerbox.github.io/content/articles/repurposing-a-vintage-laptop-to-create-a-x-terminal.md

     <img class="img-rounded" style="margin: 0px 8px; float: left" title="It is common networking knowledge that there really is no excuse to not use any encryption method other than WPA2.
 In all but the oldest wireless devices, just about all modern wireless clients support it." alt="Wireless Security Logo" src="/images/wifi-security.png" width="100" height="100" />
 </a>
 As stated earlier, the XDMCP protocol used to support the X Terminal isn't encrypted[^G].
-So using the X Terminal outside of ones secure LAN or WAN, saw across the internet, is risky business.
+So using the X Terminal outside of ones secure LAN or WAN, say across the internet, is risky business.
 Any passwords or credit cards will be passed as plan text.
 But in my case, I'll be using this only on my home network.
 So the key here is making sure you have good firewall protection on your router and strong encryption on you wireless network.
-I'm using a route supplied by my internet provider, and by default, [its configured for old encryption standards][79] and not the more secure WPA2.
+I'm using a router supplied by my internet provider, and by default, [its configured for old encryption standards][79] and not the more secure WPA2.

 [^G]: